unni-krishnan-95/copy/_posts/2016-09-26-over-the-wire-natas3.md

 So far we understand that the file writes data in simple logic - variables are separated by a new line, while key and variable by a space.
 So, what we will do is take the __name__ check and inject code to it - assuming that the __print_credentials__ function is the same and __admin__ is == to 1, or true.

 So what we want to do is inject the name __admin__ and make it true.
 Thus, let's fire up Burp and intercept a packet when __Change name__ is pressed.
+One done, let's send it to repeater.

 <a href="/images/natas20-2.PNG"><img src="/images/natas20-2.PNG"></a>